 Stage II: Indian National Olympiad (INO)

 This Stage II is organized by The Homi Bhabha Centre for Science Education (HBCSE).
 Organized in the Subjects of Astronomy, Biology, Chemistry, Physics (INAO, INBO, INChO, INPO).
 In order to appear in the Stage II exam a student has to satisfy some clauses pertaining to Stage I, for this follow website.

 OCSC is conducted at HBCSE in Mumbai.
 Selection based on performance in INOs for a particular subject.
 The number of selections in a particular subject to be announced before the INO examinations.

 Stage IV: Training of Indian Teams for International Olympiads at HBCSE

 Selected teams undergo a rigorous training program at HBCSE in theory and experiments usually for one/two weeks or longer depending on the subject where special laboratories are set up at HBCSE for Astronomy and Observational Astronomy.
 Experts and Resource Persons from different fields are invited to the training camps.

 The selected students are for each subject is teamed together with 2-3 Teacher Leaders to accompany them for the International Olympiads which are held in a new participating country every year either in the month of July or December each year.

-Some other recognized Olympiads in Science disciplines but participation in them is not directly organized by HBCSE are as -
+We mention below a few other recognized international Olympiads in science disciplines but participation in them is not directly organized by HBCSE.